How to put an end to back pain & stiffness without taking painkillers, without risking surgery and having to wait to see a GP

 - Chronic pain: more than 12 weeks duration

-A verbal assessment will help the physiotherapist to understand how the pain started and what makes the pain better or worse.
+A verbal assessment will help the physiotherapist to understand how the back pain started and what makes the pain better or worse.
 Physical and emotional factors and sleep patterns can be important contributing factors to pain and will be assessed.

 Your physio will perform a thorough examination of the function of your muscles, nerves and joints of your lumbar spine.
 They will identify the cause and contributing factors to the pain.
 Your muscles may not be controlling and supporting specific spinal movements such as bending or reaching.
 You may have areas of underactivity or overactivity in your muscles throughout these spinal movements.